 It is necessary that the student should have a clear perception and, so far as possible, an understanding of the relation which clairvoyance sustains to intuition.
-In a general way clairvoyance has been defined as the "perception" of the spirit, but as this word is vague, ambiguous, and to some extent misleading, it will be wise to make the word perception, as well as a definition of both clairvoyance and intuition, more absolute.
+In a general way clairvoyance has been defined as the "perception" of the spirit, but as this word is vague, ambiguous, and to some extent misleading, it will be wise to make the comparison between clairvoyance and intuition, more technical.